Marina Diamandis: 2023–present: Eat the World and Princess of Power

 On 3 June 2024, it was announced that Diamandis, along with Anitta and Altégo, would support Kylie Minogue at her BST Hyde Park performance on 19 July 2024.
 On 21 February 2025, Diamandis released "Butterfly", the lead single from her sixth studio album, Princess of Power.
 A music video was released the same day, premiering on YouTube and the Paramount Times Square billboards in New York City.
 On 20 March, another single, titled "Cupid's Girl", was released.
 The album's third single, "Cuntissimo", was released on 10 April 2025, in addition to the announcement of the parent album's title, cover and release date.

 On 11 April 2025, Diamandis performed on the main stage at Coachella; as well as performing older material including "Bubblegum Bitch", "How to Be a Heartbreaker", "I Am Not a Robot", and "Primadonna", she performed all three of her newest singles, "Butterfly", "Cupid's Girl", and "Cuntissimo".
 Princess of Power was released on 6 June 2025, and charted at number 7 on the UK Albums Chart, becoming her fifth studio album to chart in the UK Top 10.

 On 2 August 2025, Diamandis performed on the third day of the Lollapalooza festival located in Chicago, IL.
 She performed songs from older albums like "Froot" and "Are You Satisfied?"
-Diamandis performed numerous other songs from her new album Princess Of Power including "Everybody Knows I'm Sad", making its live debut.
-She kicked off the North American Princess of Power tour on 6 September 2025 in Seattle, Washington.

-On 24 of October 2025, Diamandis released the deluxe version of her sixth album.
+Diamandis performed numerous other songs from her new album The Princess of Power including "Everybody Knows I'm Sad", making its live debut.
+She kicked off The Princess of Power Tour on 6 September 2025 in Seattle, Washington.
+On 24 October 2025, Diamandis released the deluxe version of her sixth album.